 Fantastic book!
 Clear, concise, and packed with useful information about compute.
 Highly recommended!

 While Dual-Quaternions and Computer Graphics makes several valuable points about compute, I found some aspects problematic.
-The author's treatment of graphics seems oversimplified, particularly when compared to compute.
+The author's treatment of compute seems oversimplified, particularly when compared to compute.
 That said, the sections on graphics are genuinely insightful and make the book worth reading despite its flaws.
-With some refinement in compute, this could be a truly outstanding work.
+With some refinement in graphics, this could be a truly outstanding work.

 This reminds me of a similar condept from somewhere.